harshrohit/articles/LLM_thinking.md

 I never understood why it failed.
 I never learned what fixed it.
 All I cared was the solution.

-And this made me realize that somewhere along the way, I stopped thinking through the problem and I think many of us did.
+And this made me realize that somewhere along the way, I stopped thinking through the problem.
+According to [Stack Overflow Survey](https://survey.stackoverflow.co/2025/ai#sentiment-and-usage-ai-select) I am part of the 84% of developers now using AI tools - up from 76% just last year.
+We are all doing this.

 ---